 MISTAKE #3 - Waiting until the end of the season to collect reporting.

 THE FIX: Make sure you are getting reports and insight in a timely manner, meaning right after events occur.
-With timely data and a complete sponsorship picture across all partners and channels, you can maximize performance across your complete portfolio using detailed, multi-channel analytics.
+With timely data and a complete sponsorship picture across all partners and channels, you can maximize performance across your complete portfolio using detailed, multi-channel analytics within days, not months.

-If you are still waiting for mid and end of the season reports from your partners to understand if campaigns were successful, know that there are solutions that can provide much quicker insights on your own terms.
+If you are still waiting for mid and end of the season reports from your partners to understand if campaigns were successful, know that there are solutions that can provide much quicker, actionable insights with context that you can use on your own terms.
 And, they are easy for brand marketers to use.
 Know what you can do to improve ROI and know that you’re not just saving time and money but also enabling better sponsorship spending opportunities in doing so.